kckarnige/En-Garde/README.md

 Yeah?
 Well this might just be the mod for you!

 This mod balances the shield by adding a simple parry mechanic!
-Block as soon as a mob attacks and they bounce right off your shield, but if you're too early or just stand their blocking, it isn't gonna be as pretty..
+Block as soon as a mob attacks and they bounce right off your shield, but if you're too early or just stand there blocking, it isn't gonna be as pretty..

 I personally think this is a more balanced way to keep shields from being too overpowered, while still letting you negate any damage like usual, if you're quick enough.